devdaydresden/devday_website/README.md

-# DevDay website
+# Dev Day website

-The DevDay website is built using [Django CMS](https://www.django-cms.org/).
+The Dev Day website is built using [Django CMS](https://www.django-cms.org/).
 And consists of a Django CMS content management part and some custom Django apps for talk, attendee and speaker management.